UofL recycling, reuse, composting, and waste minimization programs help keep waste out of the landfill.

 - Expanding pre- and post-consumer food waste composting

 UofL's new Solid Waste Reduction Committee will attempt to address these concerns and we'd love to have your input.
 This voluntary committee will report to the Sustainable Operations Committee.
 To get involved, contact: Aaron Boggs <firstname.lastname@example.org>.

 Remember that the famous “Three Rs” are in order of priority: Reduce, Reuse…THEN Recycle!
 Learn why at The Story of Stuff.

 - Drink Louisville's award-winning tap water instead of bottled water.
 Fill up your bottle easily at one of our many filling stations around campus, including:

 Community Park - lobby

-Ekstrom Library - 1st and 2nd floors, west side & Tulip Tree Café
+Ekstrom Library - 1st & 2nd floors, & Tulip Tree Café